StackVista/stackstate-docs/setup/otel/languages/dot-net.md

 Make sure you use the OTLP exporter (this is the default) and [auto-configuration](https://opentelemetry.io/docs/languages/java/instrumentation/#autoconfiguration).
 When deploying the application the service name and exporter are [configured via environment variables](./sdk-exporter-config.md).

-## Metrics in Rancher Observability
+## Metrics in SUSE Observability

-For some .NET  metrics, for example, garbage collector metrics, Rancher Observability has defined charts on the related components.
+For some .NET  metrics, for example, garbage collector metrics, SUSE Observability has defined charts on the related components.
 For Kubernetes,the charts are available on the pods.
 It is possible to [add charts for more metrics](/use/metrics/k8s-add-charts.md), this works for metrics from automatic instrumentation but also for application-specific metrics from manual instrumentation.